superman2211/jeng/README.md

 ## Architecture

 ### Graph
 The engine is based on JSON graph.
-The graph consists of components and their properties, as well as event handlers.
+The graph consists of components and properties, as well as event handlers.
-The graph can be described both declaratively and imperatively.
-It can also be loaded like a regular JSON.
+It can be described both declaratively and imperatively.
+Also graph can be loaded like a regular JSON.
 You can change the graph as you want.
 The graph is abstract and does not depend on the specific implementation of the engine.
 For example:
 ```json
 {